ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 This section lists the specifications on this profile based on the requirements defined in {{Appendix A of I-D.ietf-ace-key-groupcomm}}.

-* REQ1: Specify the format and encoding of 'scope'. : See {{scope}}.
+* REQ1: Specify the format and encoding of 'scope': see {{scope}}.

-* REQ2: If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm" as Media Type parameters and a corresponding Content-Format, as per the guidelines in {{RFC9237}}.:See {{aif}}.
+* REQ2: If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm" as Media Type parameters and a corresponding Content-Format, as per the guidelines in {{RFC9237}}: see {{aif}}.

 * REQ3: If used, specify the acceptable values for 'sign_alg': values from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

 * REQ4: If used, specify the acceptable values for 'sign_parameters': format and values from the COSE algorithm capabilities as specified in the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

-* REQ5: If used, specify the acceptable values for 'sign_key_parameters' : Its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}}.
+* REQ5: If used, specify the acceptable values for 'sign_key_parameters': its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}}.

-* REQ6: Specify the acceptable formats for authentication credentials and, if used, the acceptable values for 'cred_fmt':  Acceptable formats explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm.
+* REQ6: Specify the acceptable formats for authentication credentials and, if used, the acceptable values for 'cred_fmt': acceptable formats explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm.
 Takes value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.

 * REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope (gname) are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable; a perfect matching is required.

-* REQ8: Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter : Optional, see {{join-response}} of this document.
+* REQ8: Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter: optional, see {{join-response}} of this document.

-* REQ9: Specify if any part of the KDC interface as defined in {{I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: Some left optional, see {{kdc-interface}} of this document.
+* REQ9: Specify if any part of the KDC interface as defined in {{I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: some are left optional, see {{kdc-interface}} of this document.

-* REQ10: Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC : the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in Section {{core_rt}}.
+* REQ10: Register a Resource Type for the group-membership resource, which is used to discover the correct URL for sending a Join Request to the KDC: the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in Section {{core_rt}}.
-ToDo: This possibly will not stay as the final method, KDC discovery done differently through topic discovery?

-* REQ11: Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token;  and the roles that the Client has as current group member.: See {{kdc-interface}} of this document.
+* REQ11: Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token; and the roles that the Client has as current group member: see {{kdc-interface}} of this document.

-* REQ12: Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations: None added.
+* REQ12: Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations: none added.

 * REQ13: Specify the encoding of group identifier: CBOR byte string, with value used also to identify the current group key used in the security group (see {{join-response}}).

-* REQ14: Specify the approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case: See {{pop}} in this document.
+* REQ14: Specify the approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case: see {{pop}}.

-* REQ15: Specify how the nonce N_S is generated, if the token is not provided to the KDC through the Token Transfer Request to the authz-info endpoint (e.g., if it is used directly to validate TLS instead): See {{pop}} in this document.
+* REQ15: Specify how the nonce N_S is generated, if the token is not provided to the KDC through the Token Transfer Request to the authz-info endpoint (e.g., if it is used directly to validate TLS instead): see {{pop}}.

-* REQ16: Define the initial value of the 'num' parameter: The initial value MUST be set to 0.
+* REQ16: Define the initial value of the 'num' parameter: the initial value MUST be set to 0 (see {{join-response}}).

-* REQ17: Specify the format of the 'key' parameter: See {{join-response}}.
+* REQ17: Specify the format of the 'key' parameter and register a corresponding entry in the "ACE Groupcomm Key Types" IANA registry: see {{join-response}} and {{iana-ace-groupcomm-key}}.

-* REQ18: Specify the acceptable values of the 'gkty' parameter: Group_PubSub_Keying_Material, see {{iana-ace-groupcomm-key}}.
+* REQ18: Specify the acceptable values of the 'gkty' parameter: Group_PubSub_Keying_Material, see {{join-response}}.

-* REQ19: Specify and register the application profile identifier: coap_group_pubsub_app, see {{iana-profile}}.
+* REQ19: Specify and register the application profile identifier: coap_group_pubsub_app, see {{join-response}} and {{iana-profile}}.

 *  REQ20: If used, specify the format and content of 'group_policies' and its entries.
 Specify the policies default values: ToDo.

-* REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case: see {{join-response}}.
+* REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case.
+If external signature verifiers are supported, specify how those provide a nonce to the KDC to be used for computing the PoP evidence: see {{join-response}}.

-* REQ22: Specify the communication protocol the members of the group must use.: CoAP {{RFC7252}}, and for pub/sub communication {{I-D.ietf-core-coap-pubsub}}
+* REQ22: Specify the communication protocol that the members of the group must use: CoAP {{RFC7252}}, and for pub/sub communication {{I-D.ietf-core-coap-pubsub}}.

 *  REQ23: Specify the security protocol the group members must use to protect their communication.
-This must provide encryption, integrity and replay protection.: Symmetric COSE Key is used to create a COSE\_Encrypt0 object with an AEAD algorithm specified by the KDC.
+This must provide encryption, integrity and replay protection: a symmetric COSE Key is used to create a COSE\_Encrypt0 object with an AEAD algorithm specified by the KDC.

 * REQ24: Specify how the communication is secured between Client and KDC.
-Optionally, specify transport profile of ACE {{RFC9200}} to use between Client and KDC.: ACE transport profile such as DTLS {{RFC9202}} or OSCORE {{RFC9203}}.
+Optionally, specify transport profile of ACE {{RFC9200}} to use between Client and KDC: ACE transport profile such as for DTLS {{RFC9202}} or OSCORE {{RFC9203}}.

-* REQ25: Specify the format of the identifiers of group members.: the Sender ID defined in {{join-response}}.
+* REQ25: Specify the format of the identifiers of group members: the Sender ID defined in {{join-response}}.

-* REQ26: Specify policies at the KDC to handle ids that are not included in 'get_creds'.: See {{query}}.
+* REQ26: Specify policies at the KDC to handle ids that are not included in 'get_creds': see {{query}}.

-* REQ27: Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label.: Not applicable.
+* REQ27: Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: not applicable.

-* REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already.: See {{as-response}} and {{content_format}} of this document.
+* REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{as-response}} and {{content_format}} of this document.

-* REQ29: Categorize newly defined parameters according to the same criteria of {{Section 8 of I-D.ietf-ace-key-groupcomm}}.:  A Publisher Client MUST support 'group\_SenderId' in 'key'; see {{join-response}}
+* REQ29: Categorize newly defined parameters according to the same criteria of {{Section 8 of I-D.ietf-ace-key-groupcomm}}: a Publisher Client MUST support 'group\_SenderId' in 'key'; see {{join-response}}.

-* REQ30: Define whether Clients must, should or may support the conditional parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances.: A Publisher Client MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters; see {{join-request}}.
+* REQ30: Define whether Clients must, should or may support the conditional parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances: a Publisher Client MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters; see {{join-request}}.
 A Publisher Client that provides the token to the KDC, through the authz-info endpoint, MUST support the parameter 'kdcchallenge'; see {{token-post}}.

-* OPT1: Optionally, if the textual format of 'scope' is used, specify CBOR values to use for abbreviating the role identifiers in the group: No.
+* OPT1: Optionally, if the textual format of 'scope' is used, specify CBOR values to use for abbreviating the role identifiers in the group: no.

-* OPT2: Optionally, specify the additional parameters used in the exchange of Token Transfer Request and Response : No.
+* OPT2: Optionally, specify the additional parameters used in the exchange of Token Transfer Request and Response: no.

-* OPT3: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: See {{token-post}}.
+* OPT3: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: see {{token-post}}.

-* OPT4: Optionally, specify possible or required payload formats for specific error cases.: See {{join-error}}.
+* OPT4: Optionally, specify possible or required payload formats for specific error cases: see {{join-error}}.

-*  OPT5: Optionally, specify additional identifiers of error types, as values of the 'error' field in an error response from the KDC: No.
+*  OPT5: Optionally, specify additional identifiers of error types, as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error': no.

-*  OPT6: Optionally, specify the encoding of 'creds_repo' if the default is not used: No.
+*  OPT6: Optionally, specify the encoding of 'creds_repo' if the default is not used: no.

-*  OPT7: Optionally, specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details.: No.
+*  OPT7: Optionally, specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details: no.

 * OPT8: Optionally, specify the behavior of the handler in case of failure to retrieve an authentication credential for the specific node: The KDC MUST reply with a 4.00 (Bad Request) error response to the Join Request; see {{join-error}}.

-* OPT9: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response: the "Point-to-Point" rekeying scheme registered in Section 11.12 of
+* OPT9: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response: the "Point-to-Point" rekeying scheme registered in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}}.
-{{I-D.ietf-ace-key-groupcomm}}.

-*  OPT10: Optionally, specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details. : No.
+*  OPT10: Optionally, specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details: no.

-* OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if they are unsuccessfully decrypted.: No.
+* OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if they are unsuccessfully decrypted: no.

 * OPT12: Optionally, specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request: ToDo.

-* OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: No.
+* OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no.

 *  OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme: ToDo.

-*  OPT15: Optionally, specify if Clients must or should support any of the parameters defined as optional in {{I-D.ietf-ace-key-groupcomm}}: No.
+*  OPT15: Optionally, specify if Clients must or should support any of the parameters defined as optional in {{I-D.ietf-ace-key-groupcomm}}: no.

 # Document Updates # {#sec-document-updates}